 Neutral colors are typically not found on the color wheel and can also be referred to as earth tones.
-They go with almost anything, and I suggest using a lot of neutrals, and only a small amount of other colors.
+They go with almost anything, and I suggest using a lot of neutrals, and only a small amount of more bold colors.
 The brighter the color, the less there should be.
-Neutrals are things like off-white, gray, cream, taupe, etc. Here’s a bunch of neutrals/earth tones to inspire you!
+Neutrals are things like off-white, gray, cream, taupe, etc. Here's a bunch of neutrals/earth tones to inspire you!
 You can even create outfits using only neutrals and it looks really good.
 But adding in some color is great, too!

-Sticking to all or mostly neutrals the easiest route to take, because all neutrals go together, so you can’t mess it up!
+Sticking to all or mostly neutrals is the easiest route to take because all neutrals go together, so you can't mess it up!

-Here’s an example of a family that wore all neutrals:
+Here are examples of some families that wore all neutrals:

-And here’s a family that wore mostly neutrals but added in one pop of color in mom’s dress:
+And here are some families who wore mostly neutrals but added in one pop of color: